Hydra-Chain/hydragon-core-contracts/docs/PriceOracle/PriceGroups.md

-# PriceConsensusList
+# PriceGroups

 *Samuil Borisov*

-> PriceConsensusList Library
+> PriceGroups Library

 Library for inserting a validator with a price in groups, based on the price consensus